-If you go into work, have conversations with your teams and agree on a project for example, but then someone changes it up on you, or answers the questions that should have been directed to you, or simply takes away any responsibility you have on the project, how are you going to feel?
+If you go into work, have conversations with your teams, and agree on a project for example, but then someone changes it upon you, or answers the questions that should have been directed to you, or simply takes away any responsibility you have on the project, how are you going to feel?
 Most people get extremely frustrated.
 Why?
 Because it’s like being a kid again when you lost privileges you were never given a chance to prove you could handle in the first place.

 No one wants to fail at being the hero in their own story.
 So if we take away someone’s ability to do their job, or their chance to prove themselves successful, we have removed their ability to be victorious.
 Top talented individuals won’t stay around for that.
 They want an environment where they can live out their hero role, where they can be contributors, where they can feel fulfilled while contributing to the company.

-No doubt, the reason you hired them is because they truly are a hero.
+No doubt, the reason you hired them is that they truly are a hero.
 They have the talent, the brains, the skills, and the drive to move your business forward.
 So don’t hold them back!